This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a Bartholin cyst diagnosed?

-Your caregiver will examine your vagina.
+Your healthcare provider will examine your vagina.
 He may gently press around the cyst to find the opening of the Bartholin gland.
 He will look for clear, yellow, or blue bulges near the gland.

 How is a Bartholin cyst treated?

 - Minor procedures may be needed to help drain the cyst.
-Your caregiver can perform these minor procedures in his office.
+Your healthcare provider can perform these minor procedures in his office.
 He may make a small cut in your swollen cyst so it can drain.
 He may stitch it open, or place a catheter (tube) inside.
 The catheter may need to stay in the cyst for 4 to 6 weeks.
-Ask your caregiver if it is safe for you to have sex while the catheter is in place.
+Ask your healthcare provider if it is safe for you to have sex while the catheter is in place.

 - Removal of the gland may be performed if you get cysts often, even after treatment.